TumeloMkwambe/eWits/README.md

 This will run your tests and produce coverage reports in the specified formats.
 You can open the generated `index.html` file (usually inside the `coverage/lcov-report` folder) to see detailed coverage in a browser.

+## Stripe
+Stripe Payment Gateway Integration
+Overview
+The Stripe Payment Gateway integration allows the application to process payments securely and efficiently.
+Stripe offers an easy-to-use API that supports credit card payments, refunds, and customer management.
+This integration is essential for facilitating ticket purchases and ensuring a smooth transaction experience for users.

+What Does the Stripe Integration Do?
+Secure Transactions: Handles user payments securely through Stripe's encryption and tokenization features.
+Ticket Purchases: Allows users to buy tickets directly in the app.
+Payment Management: Supports managing transactions, issuing refunds, and sending payment confirmations.
+Scalability: Can handle multiple payment methods and scale as your application grows.
+Requirements
+Before integrating Stripe, you need to meet the following prerequisites:

+Stripe Account: You must create an account at stripe.com.
+Once you’ve signed up, you’ll be able to access your API Keys.

+API Keys: Stripe provides two keys:

+Publishable Key (for the frontend)
+Secret Key (for the backend)
+These keys will be used to authenticate requests between your application and Stripe.

+Installation
+Install Stripe Libraries:

+You’ll need to install Stripe libraries for both your backend and frontend environments.

+Backend: Install the official Stripe SDK (commonly used with Node.js):

+bash

+`npm install stripe`
+Frontend: If using React, install the Stripe integration libraries:

+bash

+`npm install @stripe/react-stripe-js @stripe/stripe-js`
+Configure Environment Variables:

+Once installed, set up your API keys as environment variables in your project.
+This ensures the security of your sensitive information, especially the secret key.
+For example:

+`STRIPE_SECRET_KEY` for your backend `STRIPE_PUBLISHABLE_KEY` for your frontend
+You can add these to your .env file or your cloud environment settings.

+Backend Setup
+On the backend, you will need to set up endpoints that handle the creation of Payment Intents, which are Stripe’s way of tracking and processing a payment.
+The backend securely handles payment processing and communicates with the Stripe API to confirm and manage transactions.

+Ensure that your backend server can securely handle customer data and interact with the Stripe API using your secret key.

+Frontend Setup
+On the frontend, you'll integrate Stripe to display the payment form.
+Typically, this is done using Stripe Elements, which provides pre-built UI components like card input fields.
+The frontend will communicate with the backend to confirm the payment and ensure the transaction is successful.

+Stripe’s UI components are fully responsive and handle form validation, error messaging, and real-time feedback to users, ensuring a smooth payment experience.

+Testing the Integration
+Stripe provides test card numbers to simulate various payment scenarios, including successful transactions, failed transactions, and different card types.
+Use these test cards during development to ensure your integration works as expected before going live.

+For example, use the test card number 4242 4242 4242 4242 for a successful transaction.

 ## Links